apache/pekko-persistence-cassandra/example/README.md

 ### Running in a real Kubernetes cluster

-#### Publish to a registry the cluster can access e.g. Dockerhub with the kubakka user
+#### Publish to a registry the cluster can access e.g. Dockerhub with the kubpekko user

 The app image must be in a registry the cluster can see.
-The build.sbt uses DockerHub and the `kubakka` user.
+The build.sbt uses DockerHub and the `kubpekko` user.
 Update this if your cluster can't access DockerHub.

 To push an image to docker hub run: